The great investing myth (11): Generalisations to make money

 Here are a few traps when investors rely on generalisations to invest:

-• Ignore individual company’s performance: We assume that every company will perform and react similarly under the same operating conditions.
+• Ignore individual company’s performance: We assume that every company will perform and react in the same way under the same operating conditions.
+They do not adapt in their ways.

 • Diversification: We may invest in the wrong sectors and countries based on what we generalise to be attractive.

-When we generalise, we will miss out on the few high-quality companies (outliers) at the end of the bell curve that can deliver exceptional returnsAmazonTesla, Google, Pinduoduo, Sheng Siong, Parkway Life REIT.
+Exceptional winners—the outliers—don’t follow the rules of generalization.
+They’re at one end of the bell curve, defying common beliefs.
 These companies have been adapting and thriving through changing and challenging operating environments.
 Their growth seems unaffected by the macro events happening throughout the years.
 The winners are the very few high-quality companies that achieve exceptional performance.

 We need to make an effort to study in detail to find these exceptional winners, develop the conviction to keep holding them and have the right emotions to buy at the right prices and keep holding them.